 The accounting standard for uncertainty in income taxes addresses the determination of whether tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
 Under this guidance, the Adler may recognize the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination from taxing authorities, based on the technical merits of the positions.
 Examples of tax positions include the tax-exempt status of the Adler and various positions related to the potential sources of unrelated business taxable income.
 The tax benefits recognized in the financial statements from such a position, if any, are measured based on the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement.
 There were no unrecognized tax benefits identified or recorded as liabilities for the reporting periods presented in these financial statements.
-Management believes it is no longer subject to income tax examinations for years prior to 2012.

 Collections - In conformity with the accounting practices generally followed by museums, the Adler's collections, which were acquired through purchases and contributions since the Adler's inception, are not recognized as assets on the statement of financial position.
 Purchases of collection items are recorded as decreases in unrestricted net assets in the year in which the items are acquired.
-There were no expenditures for collections in the years ended June 30, 2015 and 2014.
+There were no expenditures for collections in the years ended June 30, 2016 and 2015.
 The Adler's collections are made up of approximately 10,000 artifacts of historical significance that are held for educational, research, scientific, and curatorial purposes.
 The collections are subject to a policy that requires proceeds from their sales to be used to acquire other items for collections.